wqlevi/Notes/Bash.md

 id -Gn [USER]                        # show the groups this [USER] belongs to
 ~~~

-## Colorize Python output to the shell prompt
+## Colorize Python output to the shell
 ~~~python
 class color_code:
     HEADER = '\033[95m'